-All international applicants must document their language knowledge for either English and/or Danish when applying to University of Southern Denmark.
+All international applicants must document their English and/or Danish language proficiency when applying to the University of Southern Denmark.

-To Bachelor's programmes taught in English, you must document English language qualifications equivalent to the level of English taught at Danish high school ('gymnasium') and/or Danish language knowledge on high level for Danish taught Bachelor's programmes.
+For the Bachelor's programmes taught in English, you must document English language qualifications equivalent to the level of English taught at Danish upper secondary (Danish: ' gymnasium') and/or proficiency in the Danish language at a high level for Bachelor's programmes taught in Danish.

 English language requirements

-- A Danish high school diploma with English B (minimum grade 3,0 on the Danish 7 point grading scale, for English taught programmes)
+- A Danish upper secondary/high school diploma with English level B (minimum grade 3,0 on the Danish 7-point grading scale, for programmes taught in English)

-- A high school diploma from an EU/EEA country may be enough to document your English skills .
+- A upper secondary/high school diploma from an EU/EEA country may be sufficient to document your English skills .
 You need to document the number of English lessons per week (60 min. lessons), number of weeks per school year and the number of years you have attended high school.
-You must add SDU's document Statement of Hours, filled in, stamped and signed by the high school.
-For English taught programmes, the English language course must be passed with the minimum grade 3,0 on the Danish grading scale (2 is passed, 12 is max).
+You must upload SDU's document Statement of Hours, filled in, stamped and signed by your upper secondary/high school.
+For programmes taught in English, the English language course must be passed with the minimum mark of 3,0 on the Danish marking scale scale (a mark of 02 indicates a pass.
+The maximum mark is 12).

 - An English language test